 Beginning as young as 18 months our preschool students engage in hands-on learning guided by the Montessori method.
 They synthesize letter shapes tactilely by tracing them in sand.
 They visualize mathematical concepts concretely by using manipulative materials.
 They analyze cause and effect by taking things apart and putting them back together.
 They move freely, follow multi-step processes, and take responsibility for choosing, preparing, and cleaning up their work.
 They enjoy a sense of independence and achievement – with security and confidence lent by experienced, loving teachers who ensure that the academic and social needs of each child are met.

-By Kindergarten, our students have matured into instructors for their younger classmates, cementing their learning by teaching lessons.
-They have authored and illustrated their first books, which they confidently read aloud to a large audience at our Author Celebration events.
+By Kindergarten, our students have authored and illustrated their first books, which they confidently read aloud to a large audience at our Author Celebration events.
 They can sequence the butterfly metamorphosis, recognize a decagon, map the continents, and detail the organs of the human body.
+Kindergarten is a class that bridges our Montessori preschool program to the model of inquiry- based learning that is a consistent thread through 8th grade.

 At the completion of 8th grade, each student gives a graduation speech reflecting on their experiences and hopes for their future, impressing parents and teachers alike with their depth of thought and maturity.
 It is evident that Friends School of Wilmington students are more than prepared to step up to the most ambitious high school setting – and to self-assuredly conquer the world ahead.